• * START HERE *

 steaming rice on the stovetop

-8. When the rice is fully cooked, use a pair of chopsticks or rice paddle to "fluff up" the rice.
+8. When the rice is fully cooked, use a pair of chopsticks or a rice paddle to "fluff up" the rice.
 This step gives the rice a nice, "fluffy" texture.

 fluffing up rice with a pair of chopsticks